2021 MAC Summer Regional Summits

 Speaker: AJ Hale, CompOne

 Even though workplace and mask restrictions have eased in Michigan, COVID remains a safety challenge in a state where 30 percent or more of adults are not expecting to be vaccinated against the virus.
-Learn how to best navigate this challenge from CompOne, a Michigan-based workers’ compensation and safety firm.
+Learn how best to navigate this challenge from CompOne, a Michigan-based workers’ compensation and safety firm.

 A Risk Management Primer for County Officials